 Farmers and agronomic advisors are also connected to the regional monitoring networks that have been created for integrated pest management (IPM) in Spain.
 Therefore, they can report any unusual observation through these networks, especially if it is related to efficacy.
 Examples: in Aragon, one of the Ebro Valley regions, the network @redfaragon is a network by regional authorities, integrated by qualified technical staff, intended to monitor the incidence of pests, distribute information about IPM, good practices on the use of plant protection products (PPPs), and resistance management.
 Thus, this network is performing weekly monitoring of pest incidences, including corn borers, in specific control points across the region.
-Similarly, in each region there are similar networks, like @RAIF noticias in

-Andalucía, which distributes alerts and information on pest incidences and plant health issues or the Gencat website17 in Catalunya which distribute timely information about pest monitoring and insecticide treatments to provide farmer's information and advices.
+Similarly, in each region there are similar networks, like @RAIF\noticias in Andalucía, which distributes alerts and information on pest incidences and plant health issues or the Gencat website in Catalunya which distribute timely information about pest monitoring and insecticide treatments to provide farmer's information and advices.

-During the 2020 growing season, Bayer representatives did not receive any complaint related to MON 810 target pest efficacy.
-As in previous years, a survey has been performed in Spain among Asociación Nacional de Obtentores Vegetales (ANOVE, the National Breeder Association in Spain)18 member companies commercializing MON 810 maize to have an overview of the farmer complaint schemes (ANOVE, 2020).
-The effectiveness of the system was demonstrated because a total of 748 complaints were received related to any issue with maize seeds, by the companies which are marketing MON 810.
-Two complaints were received related to the efficacy of MON 810.
-The complaints initially reported by farmers as poor efficacy performance of MON 810 were subjected to further investigation but none of them were related to efficacy on corn borers.
-In one case it was a misunderstanding on variety planted and it was confirmed that the variety was a conventional one.
-The other case was an attack of Helicoverpa spp.
+During the 2021 growing season, Bayer representatives did not receive any complaint related to MON 810 target pest efficacy.
+As in previous years, a survey has been performed in Spain among Asociación Nacional de Obtentores Vegetales (ANOVE, the National Breeder Association in Spain) member companies commercializing MON 810 maize to have an overview of the farmer complaint schemes (ANOVE, 2021).
+The effectiveness of the system was demonstrated because a total of 788 complaints were received related to any issue with maize seeds, by the companies which are marketing MON 810.
+One complaint was received related to the efficacy of MON 810.
+The complaint initially reported by farmers as poor efficacy performance of MON 810 was subjected to further investigation but it was not related to efficacy on corn borers.
+It was a misunderstanding on variety planted and it was confirmed that the variety was a conventional one.
 The high number of complaints indicate that this communication route is well-established within the farming community.

-In addition to the independent program to collect farmers complaints that each company commercialising MON 810 has set and committed to report, the TUG in Spain (Appendix 3) encourages farmers to survey regularly their fields and report any suspect of resistant larvae either through the marketing routes or through the common additional contact point "prep@anove.es", managed by ANOVE.
+In addition to the independent program to collect farmers complaints that each company commercialising MON 810 has set and committed to report, the Technical User Guide (TUG) in Spain (Appendix 3) encourages farmers to survey regularly their fields and report any suspect of resistant larvae either through the marketing routes or through the common additional contact point "prep@anove.es", managed by ANOVE.